Karim Benzema's World Cup withdrawal is a bitter blow for France - but also Qatar 2022

 Ancelotti dismissed those claims as "stupid", pointing out that there was no way that he wanted to arrive at the tournament undercooked.

-Whatever the truth, Benzema was in no fit state to play, and he eventually admitted that himself, deciding that it wouldn't have been right to continue fighting a losing battle when France still have the option to call up a replacement.
+Whatever the truth, Benzema was in no fit state to play, and he eventually admitted that himself, deciding that it wouldn't have been right to continue fighting a losing battle while France still had the option to call up a replacement.

 "In my life, I never give up, but tonight I have to think about the team like I always do, so reason tells me to leave my place to someone who can help our team to have a great World Cup," he wrote on Instagram.